flatmatefinder/flatmatefinder.github.io/index.md

 Allows users to view other users on the site.

 <img src="img/profile.png">
-Displays the creation and editting of the profile page.
+Displays the creation and editing of the profile page.

 ## Phase 3: